• Skip to primary navigation

 • Stir the juice to properly mix all the natural fruit juices and then pour it directly into the popsicle molds.
 Freeze immediately for at least 2 hours.

-• To un-mold the popsicles, simply run a little warm water over the outside of the mold to loosen them.
+• To remove the frozen popsicles from the mold, simply run a little warm water over the outside of the mold to loosen them.
 Pop the watermelon popsicles out and enjoy!

 Notes